-Loyola's current international business concentration of the BBA degree program has produced 178 graduates in the last five years.
+Loyola's current management concentration of the BBA degree program has produced 177 graduates in the last five years.
 This demonstrates existing demand and the potential success for the proposed major.
 We project a similar size for our major.
 Loyola anticipates no net new enrollments as it expects a redistribution of enrollment from the existing concentration.